energywebfoundation/ocn-tools/README.md

 node dist/index.js --help
 ```

-If you want to run the TypeScript directly, you can use `ts-node`.
+If you want to run the TypeScript code directly, you can use `ts-node`.
 It is included as a dependency for local use:

 ```
 ./node_modules/.bin/ts-node src --help